AmanS3109/RLTHF/README.md

-# 🧠 RLHF Reward Model — Assignment Submission
+# 🧠 RLHF Reward Model

 This project implements a reward model trained using Reinforcement Learning from Human Feedback (RLHF).
 It learns to rank LLM outputs based on human preferences using pairwise comparison data.